-In addition to the above matter, the Company is subject to legal proceedings, claims, and litigation arising in the ordinary course of business, including intellectual property litigation.
+In addition to the above referenced matters, the Company is subject to legal proceedings, claims, and litigation arising in the ordinary course of business, including intellectual property litigation.
 Management believes that the Company has meritorious defenses to the allegations made in its pending cases and intends to vigorously defend these lawsuits; however, the Company is unable currently to determine the ultimate outcome of these or similar matters or the potential exposure to loss, if any.
 There are many uncertainties associated with any litigation and these actions or other third-party claims against the Company may cause it to incur costly litigation and/or substantial settlement charges that could have a material adverse effect on the Company's business, financial condition, results of operations, and cash flows.

 The Company records an accrual for loss contingencies for legal proceedings when it believes that an unfavorable outcome is both (a) probable and (b) the amount or range of any possible loss is reasonably estimable.
-The Company has not recorded any accrual for loss contingencies associated with such legal proceedings or the investigations discussed above.
+In the second quarter of fiscal 2016, the Company recorded an accrual related to the Radware litigation mentioned above of \$6.4 million for the verdict and \$2.5 million for legal fees and other costs associated with the litigation.
+In the third and fourth quarters of fiscal 2016, the Company recorded a credit of \$0.5 million and an additional accrual of \$0.6 million, respectively, related to other costs associated with the litigation.
+The Company has not recorded any other accruals for loss contingencies associated with other legal proceedings.